MicrosoftDocs/fabric-docs/docs/data-factory/dataflow-gen2-cicd-and-git-integration.md

    :::image type="content" source="media/dataflow-gen2-cicd-and-git-integration/dataflow-gen2-uncommited-git.png" alt-text="Screenshot of the saved Dataflow Gen2 with the status shown as uncommitted.":::

-1. To commit the dataflow to the Git repository, select the source control icon in the top right corner.
+1. To commit the dataflow to the Git repository, select the source control icon in the top right corner of the workspace view.

    :::image type="content" source="media/dataflow-gen2-cicd-and-git-integration/source-control-button.png" alt-text="Screenshot of the Source control button.":::